 Contract Manager Dominic Walsh was invited to attend.
 He was delighted when it was announced that UMS had been awarded the prize for Employer of the Year, 2017.

-The award was presented by the Assistant Minister for Disability Services, Jane Prentice MP while the CEO of Disability Services Australia, Mark Spurr gave a brief speech:
+The award was presented by the Assistant Minister for Disability Services, Jane Prentice MP.
+While the CEO of DSA, Mark Spurr gave a brief speech.

-“The success of DSA’s work readiness program is of course dependant largely on the progressive Employers who engage with the program.
-And I say progressive because they recognise and create the wonderful social and economic benefits that arise at the individual, organisational and societal level through the employment of people with a disability.
+“The success of DSA’s work readiness program is, of course, dependent largely on the progressive Employers who engage with the program.
+And I say progressive because they recognise and create the wonderful social and economic benefits.
+Which arise at the individual, organisational and societal level through the employment of people with a disability.

-The winner of the award this year is Urban Maintenance Systems, who are a provider of facilities and infrastructure management services.
-UMS Contract Manager Dominic Walsh has employed four jobseekers from our Mascot site, and offered work placement for another two in their graffiti and poster removal department”.
+The winner of the award this year is Urban Maintenance Systems, who is a provider of facilities and infrastructure management services.
+UMS Contract Manager Dominic Walsh has employed four jobseekers from our Mascot site.
+And offered work placement for another two in their graffiti and poster removal department”.
+Said Mark Spurr.

-DSA staff first approached UMS about hosting some jobseekers in work experience and Dominic was quick to offer work placements.
-Within a few months Dominic had held work experience for five jobseekers, offering paid employment to three.
+DSA staff first approached UMS about hosting some job seekers in work experience.
+Dominic was quick to offer work placements.
+Within a few months, Dominic had held work experience for five job seekers, offering paid employment to three.

 The team at UMS are incredibly inclusive, particularly Dominic.
-He was patient and understanding at the beginning allowing for some days off due to anxiety, and offered slower start for those who required it.
+He was patient and understanding at the beginning.
+Allowing for some days off due to anxiety and offered a slower start for those who required it.
 Once they had worked for a few weeks he was conscious to expect exactly what he would anyone else.